stevequindo/Barko/README.md

 		- [ ] Information includes **_inherently done_**
 			- [ ] Eta
 			- [ ] What stage of the journey it is in

+4. **Additional Features not needed in MVP**
+	- Pinging the user when an update is made.
+	- Saving tracking numbers
+	- Create comms_meta database (table: companies containing company name and dbName, etc.)

 ## Features
 1. **Company side**